 To Teach as Jesus Did

-Catholic education has served Aberdeen for nearly 125 years.
+Catholic education has served Aberdeen for over 135 years.
 The first Catholic school was established inside Sacred Heart Church in 1886, and a freestanding school was built a few years later.

 St. Mary's and Sacred Heart parishes each built elementary school buildings, serving grades 1 through 8, in 1912 and 1913 respectively.
 The Benedictine and Presentation Sisters were the primary teachers in the schools for many decades.
 Roncalli High School was established in 1964.
 Roncalli Junior High, grades 7 and 8, was established in 1969 at Sacred Heart School.
 In 1988, those students moved to the high school, which became Roncalli Junior/Senior High School.